jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 ![Auburn Basketball Efficiency for the 2017-2018 Season][image4]

-The 2017-2018 team was off to a similar start to the 2019-2020 team but then you can clearly see where Anfernee McLemore went down with a season ending injury in the 27th game against South Carolina.
+The 2017-2018 team was off to a similar start to the 2019-2020 team but then you can see where Anfernee McLemore went down with a season-ending injury in the 27th game against South Carolina.

 Auburn's best offensive game of the season came in game five against Winthrop